At the heart of every effective curriculum, is a progressive plan for the learning and development of children in early childhood.

 Importance of Planning for Technology Integration in Early Childhood Education

-Planning for ICT integration in early childhood education is important because:
+Planning for ICT integration in early childhood education is important for several reasons:

 11 Steps for the Curriculum Planning of Tech Integration